jhechtf/version-bump/README.md

 Whether or not this is a dry run.
 Setting to `true` will disable writing the updates to the files used by your VersionStrategy.

+### --historic

+**Default** `false`

+Should this be a _historic_ run?
+A historic run differs a bit between a regular run in one main way:

+_Historic runs go through all commits, and attempt to use the current convention to build a CHANGELOG starting from the very beginning of the packages Git history_.
+Regular runs only work in the last batch of commits, and work to progress the project one group of commits at a time.

+This is a good flag to run if you are, say, moving from using one version prefix to another.
+For example, if you were originally using the `--versionPrefix` argument of `v`, but no longer wish to append `v` to your calculated version, run this command with the version prefix you would like to use.
+It will not re-tag the old commits, but it will create a good CHANGELOG with appropriate diff URLs.

 ### --logLevel

 **Default** `ERROR`